vinceimbat/vinceimbat/content/working on smaller tasks develops intuition.md

 tags:
   - thoughts
   - seedlings
-sr-due: 2024-11-12
+sr-due: 2025-01-11
-sr-interval: 16
+sr-interval: 60
-sr-ease: 270
+sr-ease: 290
 ---
 When you [[break down your work into small and clearly separated tasks]] that can be completed in a reasonable time, you get instant feedback.
-Instant feedback is what you need to get better—to do [[Deliberate practice]].
-Instant feedback gained many times means you gain fast experience, because [[Numerous feedback loops produce expertise and intuition]].
+Instant feedback is what you need to get better—to do [[deliberate practice]].
+Instant feedback gained many times means you gain fast experience, because [[numerous feedback loops produce expertise and intuition]].

 [[Intuition is not mysterious nor the opposite of rationality]]. [[Intuition is the sedimentation of experiences and lessons]].